tknerr/gitversion-playground/README.md

  * "v0.1.0" is the (tagged) release version v0.1.0
  * "v0.2.0-sprint5" is the (tagged) v0.2.0 pre-release for the sprint 5 demo (we are still working towards v0.2.0)
  * "v0.2.0-sprint6+19" is an ordinary (untagged) CI build, working towards the v0.2.0-sprint6 pre-release and 19 commits ahead of the previus v0.1.0 release

+## Notes

+ * "sprint" isn't really a good pre-release version suffix, as it does not necessarily get reset after a release. (i.e. will we really reset our sprint counter here: "v0.1.0-sprint3" -> "v0.1.0" -> "v0.2.0-sprint1")